Tydax/the-giant-plant-eater/content/posts/the-vegan-pantry.md

 _Liquid smoke helps to give a smoky flavour and is great in a marinade._

+Gravy browning works well when adding colour to a dish.

 _A stock of BBQ, Ketchup, Sriracha, Hot Sauce and Siracha Mayo._

 _Vegan Mayo, it is easy to make your own, but a jar is handy._

 _Marmite or Vegemite, which can be used to add depth to a dish in small quantities.
-I realise that people either love or hate it_
+I realise that people either love or hate it._

 **_Vegan Stock_**